SF Guide: What to do in The City

 Urban Putt is the only place in SF hosting indoor mini golf, and it’s all alongside Chicago-style pizza, chicken-and-waffle skewers and adult sips in the heart of the Mission.
 Need we say more?
-Three blocks from 24th St./Mission Station, this newer addition is now an SF landmark — the much-hyped place to attempt a hole-in-one under the same roof as an upstairs restaurant and two bars.
+Three blocks from 24th St Mission, this newer addition is now an SF landmark — the much-hyped place to attempt a hole-in-one under the same roof as an upstairs restaurant and two bars.

-SF Museum of Modern Art may currently be closed for construction, but you can still check out one of its exhibits at the Museum of the African Diaspora (MoAD), a block from Montgomery Station.
-Portraits and Other Likenesses from SFMOMA runs through October 11, and features a selection of mixed media exploring portraiture since the 1930s.
-Looking to relax after the visual intake?
+SF Museum of Modern Art may currently be closed for construction, but you can still check out one of its exhibits at the Museum of the African Diaspora (MoAD), a block from Montgomery St. Looking to relax after the visual intake?
 Across the way, Yerba Buena Gardens houses sprawling green and the quaint, invitingly zen Samovar Tea Lounge (where a warm chai and smoked salmon Caesar salad with wasabi dressing are choice picks off the menu).

 Pork belly donuts, bottomless mimosas, craft beer, board games.
 Welcome to The Sycamore.
-This Mission fave boasts a full menu of food and drinks, and a back patio to boot, a block from 16th St./Mission Station.
+This Mission fave boasts a full menu of food and drinks, and a back patio to boot, a block from 16th St Mission.
 Weekend brunch never felt so hip.

-Aquarius Records, San Francisco’s oldest independent record store, is one of the last shops standing of a beloved dying breed.
+Stranded SF, which use to be Aquarius Records, is San Francisco’s oldest independent record store, is one of the last shops standing of a beloved dying breed.
 Feel like you’re living in the film “High Fidelity” and peruse the aisles of carefully curated sounds.
-Located on Valencia Street, Aquarius Records is three blocks from 24th St./Mission Station.
+Located on Valencia Street, Stranded SF is three blocks from 24th St Mission.

 Stages don’t get much sweeter than what you’ll find at The Warfield.
-Take BART to Powell Station and walk 1.5 blocks to hit up this elegant gold- and red-laden theater for a world-class nightlife experience.
+Take BART to Powell St and walk almost two blocks to hit up this elegant gold- and red-laden theater for a world-class nightlife experience.
 On the hunt for more music?
 A short walk from Civic Center Station sits the polished, state-of-the-art SFJAZZ Center, which has been luring lovers of technically savvy beats to Hayes Valley since it opened just two years ago.